 Each share of Series B Preferred Stock can be converted into equal shares of common stock at the option of the Series B Preferred Stock holder at any time.
 In addition, the Series B Preferred Stock shares are automatically convertible into common shares upon the sale of shares of common stock to the public at a price per share of at least \$4.05 in a firm commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, resulting in at least \$30,000 of proceeds to the Company, net of underwriting discounts and commissions and after which the common stock is listed on an United States national securities exchange.
 Each Series B Preferred stockholder is also entitled to receive the number of common shares equal to the Series B Preferred Stock original issue price divided by the initial public offering price per share.
-In addition, each Series B Preferred stockholder is entitled to receive the number of common shares equal to the accrued dividends on the shares of Series B Preferred Stock divided by the original issue price of the Series B Preferred Stock divided by the initial public offering price per share.
+In addition, each Series B Preferred stockholder is entitled to receive the number of common shares equal to (1) the accrued dividends on the shares of Series B preferred stock divided by the original issue price of the Series B preferred stock and (2) the accrued dividends on the shares of Series B preferred stock divided by the initial public offering price per share in this offering.

 From 2007 through 2009, the Company received gross proceeds of \$12,950 for the issuance of 8,633,535 shares of its Series A Preferred Stock at \$1.50 per share.
 The Series A Preferred Stock includes a liquidation preference of the original investment plus an accruing dividend at a rate of 6%, compounded annually, whether or not declared.
 The accruing dividend is payable upon a voluntary or involuntary liquidation or dissolution of the Company or upon conversion of the Series A Preferred Stock to common stock, upon redemption of the Series A Preferred Stock or at such time as the Company pays a dividend on other shares of its capital stock.
 The accruing dividend will be paid in cash.
-There were \$5,168 and \$6,256 of undeclared cumulative preferred dividends as of December 31, 2013 and 2014, respectively, and \$7,118 as of September 30, 2015.
+There were \$6,256 and \$7,396 of undeclared cumulative preferred dividends as of December 31, 2014 and 2015, respectively, and \$7,713 as of March 31, 2016.
 Holders of shares of Series A Preferred Stock are entitled to votes equal to the number of shares of common stock into which such Series A Preferred Stock could be converted.
 Purchasers of the Series A Preferred Stock received anti-dilution rights whereby if the Company issues or sells additional shares of preferred or common shares at a purchase price below \$1.50 per share, the Company will issue additional shares to these purchasers of Series A Preferred Stock to effectively reduce their purchase price.
 The Series B Preferred Stock was sold at a price less than the Series A Preferred Stock.
-As a result, the Company will issue 237,197 shares of Common Stock for this anti-dilution provision once a liquidation event or other conversion (including an initial public offering) has been declared.
+As a result, the Company will issue 236,805 shares of Common Stock for this anti-dilution provision once a liquidation event or other conversion (including an initial public offering) has been declared.